somythl/poweroutages/README.md

 Firstly, we evaluated the distribution of `CAUSE.CATEGORY` when `DEMAND.LOSS.MW `is missing vs not missing.

 **Null Hypothesis**: The distribution of CAUSE.CATEGORY is the same when DEAMND.LOSS.MW is missing vs not missing.

-**Alternate Hypothesis**: The distribution of CAUSE.CATEGORY is different when DEMAND.LOSS.MW is missing vs not missing.
+**Alternative Hypothesis**: The distribution of CAUSE.CATEGORY is different when DEMAND.LOSS.MW is missing vs not missing.
 <iframe
   src="assets/cause-bar-plot.html"
   width="800"